The Cast Of The Crown Had The Most British Response To Megxit

 The Crown has had its share of royal drama over the course of three seasons, but the real-life news coming out of the Palace over the last few weeks has been just as — if not more — riveting.
-So of course, it's not surprising that the cast of the Netflix drama were asked what they thought of Megxit during an interview on Screen Actors Guild Awards red carpet.
+So, it's not surprising that the cast of the Netflix drama were asked what they thought of Megxit during an interview on Screen Actors Guild Awards red carpet.
 Still, in true royal fashion, they did not take the bait.

 In fact, Helena Bonham Carter, Josh O'Connor and Erin Doherty responded to a question about Meghan Markle and Prince Harry's decision to become financially independent with the kind of restraint that would make Queen Elizabeth II proud.